wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 Where the goal of the test is to ensure good vulnerability management:

 1. Risk owners should outline any areas of special concern
-2. Technical staff should outline the technical boundaries of the *organisation*'s IT estate
+2. Technical staff should outline the technical boundaries of the *organization*'s IT estate
 3. The penetration test team should identify what testing they believe will give a full picture of the vulnerability status of the estate

 Assuming you have one, a current vulnerability assessment should be shared with the testers at this stage.
 Testing can then be designed to support a reasonable opinion on the accuracy and completeness of the internal vulnerability assessment.

 #### **Special requirements**

 During scoping, you should outline any issues which might impact on testing.
-This might include the need for out-of-hours testing, any critical systems where special handling restrictions are required, or other issues specific to your *organisation*.
+This might include the need for out-of-hours testing, any critical systems where special handling restrictions are required, or other issues specific to your *organization*.

 #### **Plan of action**